MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## Automation object

 An object that is exposed to other applications or programming tools through Automation interfaces.
-Strictly speaking, all [**Object** data type](#Object-data-type) objects are (OLE) Automation objects because they expose COM's **IDispatch** interface and because they are, like all VBA objects, COM objects.
+Strictly speaking, all [**Object** data type](#Object-data-type) objects are (OLE) Automation objects because they implement COM's **IDispatch** interface and because they are, like all VBA objects, COM objects.

 ## base class